Security Pages

 7. Avoid "ghost preparers" or untrustworthy tax preparers who take your cash and personal information while filing a false return.
 File your taxes on eFile.com so only you have access to your sensitive data.

 8. Refrain from taking advice from "influencers" on social media who may lure you into using falsified information on your income tax return to get a large tax refund.
-This is consider fraudulent and could get honest taxpayers in trouble for falling for a social media post or trend.
+This is considered fraudulent and could get honest taxpayers in trouble for falling for a social media post or trend.

 The 2023 Dirty Dozen was made up of these tax scams to watch out for: